neo4j/neo4j-python-driver/docs/source/api.rst

 Disabling severities allows the server to skip analysis for those, which can speed up query execution.

 Notifications are available via :attr:`.ResultSummary.notifications` and :attr:`.ResultSummary.summary_notifications`.
+Further, they are surfaced (alongside other status objects) through :attr:`.ResultSummary.gql_status_objects`:
+See also :attr:`.GqlSatusObject.is_notification`.

 :data:`None` will apply the driver's configuration setting (:ref:`driver-notifications-min-severity-ref`).

 ..
 Note::
-    If configured, the server or all servers of the cluster need to support notifications filtering.
+    If configured, the server or all servers of the cluster need to support notifications filtering (server version 5.7 and newer).
     Otherwise, the driver will raise a :exc:`.ConfigurationError` as soon as it encounters a server that does not.

 :Type: :data:`None`, :class:`.NotificationMinimumSeverity`, or :class:`str`